Kirian-snx/Kirian-snx/README.md

 ## 👨‍💻 About Me

-💼 Software Engineer at [Teads](https://www.teads.com/) | Co-Founder & CTO at [Semantyx](https://www.linkedin.com/company/semantyx-co/)
+💼 Software Engineer at [Teads](https://www.teads.com/) | Co-Founder & CTO at [Semantyx](https://www.linkedin.com/company/semantyx-co/)<br>
-🎓 EPITECH Alumni
+🎓 EPITECH Alumni<br>
 🧑‍🚀 I’m a **backend wizard** who believes that a programming language is just the instrument — what matters is understanding the music behind it.
-My focus is on **backend engineering, algorithms, and cloud/DevOps**, but I also enjoy exploring frontend technologies when needed.
+My focus is on **backend engineering, algorithms, and cloud/DevOps**, but I also enjoy exploring frontend technologies when needed.<br>
 🌌 My ultimate goal is to **contribute to space exploration** and play a role in humanity’s journey beyond Earth.
-Software engineering is my way to build tools that can help us get there.
+Software engineering is my way to build tools that can help us get there.<br>

 ---